akela-lang/akela/README.md

 automated testing of the Akela compiler.
 When these subprojects are re-written in Akela they will be useful as a comparison to the C versions.

-The Akela-LLVM subproject depends on LLVM.
+The Akela-LLVM subproject depends on [LLVM](https://llvm.org/).

 The Cobble (regex), JSON, and Centipede subprojects depend on the [ICU library](https://icu.unicode.org/) which can be installed on most OSs.

+When testing code coverage, [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html) should be installed.

 ## LLVM
     cd ..